DooMdf/Codiad-Storm-Theme/README.md

 Icons from www.iconfinder.com

+### Version 1.7 Changelog
+- Minimized images size.
+- Filemanager list view updated, now look even better.
+- Created sprite images instead of separate images in order to minimize hits and number of loaded objects.
+- Minimalistic theme.
+- Plugins should work fine, little graphic bugs may occur.

-### Install instructions
+### Install Instructions
-1. Copy files into the same directories (overwrite existing files), to do it manually follow next steps.
-2. NOTE: This theme reqiures modification of Codaid system files If you will want to change theme you will have to reset this changes Or your other theme will not work properly.
+If you do it manually, create folder called 'strom' in themes/ folder. copy files there and when you login click on 'more' button and select this theme.
+#####This Theme require little core modification:
 ######inside js folder:
     - sidebar.js - go to line 188 change 190 to 160.
     - system.js - go to line 91 change .outerHeight value to 47 instead of 60.
 ######inside components/project folder:
     - init.js - go to line 104 and line 106 change 33 to 21.
+######inside config.php file

-3. in Codaid root folder, open config.php and go to line 20 change "default" to "storm" to enable this theme there should be another way to install themes but I don't know it :)
+    - go to line 20 change "default" to "storm" to enable this theme: define("THEME", "storm");

-I dont know how to enable this theme in Codaid, I removed the default theme folder, and changed storm folder name to "default"
-######All this changes are required.
-If you will want to switch to different theme, you will have to undo this changes.
+If you will switch themes you will have to reset this changes Or your other theme will not work properly.
+I also added code into index.php file to add support for modified themes, I will release it soon.
+It will require global changes.

 ### Bugs